The Difference Between Residency and Citizenship

 With an investment of less than $20,000 in certain sectors such as forestry (reforestation), individuals from many countries of the world (considered by Panama as “Friendly Nations”), can obtain residency in Panama in under 90 days.

 There are several fast tracks for residency based on investment, business, etc., but my favourite is the “Golden Visa.”
 With an investment in real estate of between €350,000 and €500,000 depending on the location of the property, you become an automatic resident of Portugal, leading to citizenship in five years.
 The best part is that Portugal is within Schengen (The European free trade/movement area), meaning with a Portugal residency you can really spend as much time as you want in any part of Europe.

 A recent member of the European Union, Bulgaria has a fast track residency and citizenship program that will lead to citizenship in approximately eighteen months with an investment of approximately €1,020,000 ($1.2 million).
 The program allows for the purchase of Bulgarian Government bonds, which mature in 5 years.
 The interest on the bonds is kept by the Government as a payment of sorts, but the principal comes back to the investor.
 And while a million-dollar investment is certainly expensive, comparatively speaking, it is lower than other European countries such as Malta, which has over a million dollars in costs and fees associated with their citizenship programs, or a country like Austria where the investment needs to exceed €10,000,000 ($12 million) for a person to qualify.

-The program is by far the fastest and easiest way to obtain European citizenship which can be completed in under 6 months.
+The program is by far the fastest and easiest way to obtain European citizenship, this program can be completed in under 6 months.
 To qualify one must simply purchase approved real estate anywhere in Cyprus in an amount over €2,000,000 ($2.4 million).